-Program Year 4 Action Plan Barriers to Affordable Housing response:
+Program Year 5 Action Plan Barriers to Affordable Housing response:

-Through the implementation of the following 2007-08 programs, the City will continue to addresss the rental housing financial gap of extremely low-income and very low-income households through through its Renter Affordability Program by helping households gain access and maintain affordable rental housing.
+Through the implementation of the following 2008-09 programs, the City will continue to addresss the rental housing financial gap of extremely low-income and very low-income households through through its Renter Affordability Program by helping households gain access and maintain affordable rental housing.
 The City will continue to implement its Homebuyer Assistance Program for low-income households by providing down payment and closing cost assistance for homeownership.
-The City will continue to implement its Neighborhood Sustainability Program to keep existing neighborhoods viable, by taking advantages of purchasing and rehabilitating these units into affordable rental and/or homeowership housing for low and moderate income households.
-Finally, the City through the implementing a Minor Repair Program for non-profit organizations will continue to provide funding for improvements to their shelters to provide decent, safe, and sanitary housing for homeless individuals and households residing in their facilties, and for agencies providing other basic human services needs (mental health, childcare, etc.)
+The City will continue to implement its Neighborhood Sustainability Program to keep existing neighborhoods viable, by taking advantage of purchasing and rehabilitating these units into affordable rental and/or homeowership housing for low and moderate income households.
+Finally, the City through the implementation of a Neighborhood Housing Improvement Program will address the needs of low and moderate-income single-family homeowners by providing funding for improvements to their homes.

-A more detailed analysis of Barriers to Affordable Housing are addressed in the City's 2004-09 Consolidated Plan.
+A more detailed analysis of Barriers to Affordable Housing are addressed in the City's 2004-09 Consolidated Plan and are outlined in the City's 2008 Impediments to Fair Housing Study.